ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 However, if your P2 or P3 data use or grant requires that your computing or storage resource meet a particular NIST or ISO standard, it _cannot_ be used on Wynton.

-Wynton does NOT meet any known security standard for protected data storage, including, but not limited to NIST SP 800-171 or ISO/IEC 270013/270024 standards.
+Wynton does _not_ meet any known security standard for protected data storage, including, but not limited to NIST SP 800-171 or ISO/IEC 270013/270024 standards.

 ## Jobs